Harbor Springs, Michigan

 They have a frog pond, lake vista, beautifully maintained trails and more at Thorne Swift Nature Preserve.
 There's an information center you should be sure to stop by and they'll point you to the best spots to bird watch or see special kinds of flowers.
 Enjoy a leisurely walk to relax on the beach with a good book and soak up the sun.

 Wine connoisseurs rejoice!
-In addition to the winery and brewery mentioned above at Pond Hill Farm, there’s more places to savor the sweet (or dry) taste of grapes in Michigan.
-Pleasantview Winery offers year-round wine tasting as well as wine education seminars to show you the science behind wine making, take you on a field tour and help you learn to analyze and evaluate the best food pairings.
+In addition to the winery and brewery mentioned above at Pond Hill Farm, there's more places to savor the sweet (or dry) taste of grapes in Michigan.
+Harbor Springs Winery at Pond Hill offers year-round wine tasting as well as wine education seminars to show you the science behind wine making, take you on a field tour and help you learn to analyze and evaluate the best food pairings.